-Sexual Exploitation: Sexual Exploitation happens when a student takes non-consensual sexual advantage of another for the purpose of arousing or satisfying his/her own sexual desires or those of those of a third party.
+Sexual Exploitation: Sexual exploitation happens when a student takes non-consensual sexual advantage of another for the purpose of arousing or satisfying their own sexual desires or those of a third party.

-Examples of sexual exploitation include, but are not limited to, prostituting another student, non-consensual video or audio-taping of sexual activity, going beyond the boundaries of consent (such as letting your friends surreptitiously watch you having consensual sex), engaging in Peeping Tommery.
+Examples of sexual exploitation include, but are not limited to, prostituting another student, non-consensual video or audio-taping of sexual activity, sharing sexually explicit digital media without consent, going beyond the boundaries of consent (such as letting your friends surreptitiously watch you having consensual sex), and engaging in peeping tommery.

 1) is made, either explicitly or implicitly, a term or condition of instruction, employment or participation in college activities; or